Founders of the Summer Solstice Jazz Festival Going Strong after Decades

 The first-ever East Lansing Jazz Festival was held at the campus of MSU in front of the Auditorium in 1996.
 The Festival took place after the Theatre Department’s Summer Circle Theater, with jazz playing until 6:00 a.m., celebrating the longest day of the year – the solstice.
 Since its inception, the Festival has grown to include additional stages, avant-garde bands expanding the traditional jazz structure, kids’ activities, parades, food vendors and much more.

 Two things have remained constant through the years: The Cafagnas.
-Last year, at the twentieth anniversary festival, they were surprised and gratified when a new banner went up, naming the Main Stage "The Al and Beth Cafagna Founders' Stage."
+Two years ago, at the twentieth anniversary festival, they were surprised and gratified when a new banner went up, naming the Main Stage "The Al and Beth Cafagna Founders' Stage."

 The husband-wife duo is no stranger to community involvement, donating time, money and resources to better their neighborhood and foster a creative arts scene.
 But they’re the last to boast of their efforts.
 The humble Beth can talk about how the Jazz Festival has grown over the years, and she will tell you they’ve been involved since the beginning, since before the beginning, when City Council asked the Arts Commission to put on jazz and film festivals in East Lansing.
 The endearing Al will smile and tell you these are all the songs he grew up with, as an MSU student group plays before a fundraiser event for the East Lansing Jazz Festival.